raspberrypilearning/image-identifier/en/step_1.md

 ## Introduction

 In this project, you'll create an application that will run on your computer.
 It will let you select a photograph of an everyday object, plant, or animal, and then provide some information about that thing.
-This could be used in a museum, to let visitors identify exhibits; could be combined with a model specially trained on a city to let visitors identify buildings and landmarks; or really any other situation where a person might look at something and ask "What is that?".
+This could be used in a museum, to let visitors identify exhibits; it could be combined with a model specially trained on a city to let visitors identify buildings and landmarks; or really any other situation where a person might look at something and ask "What is that?".

 ### What you will make